 Students serve as Research Assistants (RAs) to faculty both semesters.
-Research assistantships are governed by the department's RA Rights and Responsibilities policy (see Appendix E).
-Issues on the place of pedagogy in the university are addressed in ENGL 600 and 610.
+Research assistantships are governed by the department's RA Rights and Responsibilities policy (forms may be found on the Department of English website: https://english.rice.edu/graduate-forms).
+Issues on the place of pedagogy in the university are addressed in ENGL 600.